Wakeup Call on Cat Oral Health

 Don’t confuse “pain tolerance” with “pain doesn’t hurt the cat.”
 Kitty doesn’t have a choice if there is nasty stuff going on that he can’t do anything about so he accepts it and moves on as best he can – that’s what “pain tolerance” means.
 The source of pain should be addressed.
 And once it is, the best insurance against its recurrence is tooth brushing.

-Cornell University has a terrific video on how to approach cat tooth brushing using a four-week program that incrementally introduces cats to tooth brushing.
-Now they have it – but charge for it.
-I began brushing my cats’ teeth (finally!) in 2011 and it’s much less of a big deal than I’d presumed.
+Cornell University’s veterinary school has a terrific set of videos on how to approach cat tooth brushing using a four-week program that incrementally introduces cats to tooth brushing.
+It’s much less of a big deal than I’d presumed.
 No joke.

 Remember – you do NOT have to brush the inside of the teeth, only the outside — and really all it takes is some swift, repeated swipes of the upper and lower rows of teeth (including the front teeth).
 We use seafood-flavored cat toothpaste here and it seems to be a hit.